 - A mechanical device used to transport water

 Water backup is NOT the same as water overflow.
-You can spot the difference from the way the water looks and where the clog is in the toilet/plumbing.
-Water Overflow water is usually clear/barely dirty, as it has never entered the plumbing system.
+The difference between backup and overflow is usually obvious from the way the water looks and where the clog is in the toilet or plumbing.
+Water Overflow water is usually clear and barely dirty, as it has never entered the plumbing system.

 Water backup water is often brown/black/grainy as it comes from deeper within the plumbing system.